Why do women feel the cold more than men?

 "Because women have more body fat, which doesn't have much in the way of blood supply, it insulates the skin, so their skin temperatures tend to be lower," says Tipton.
 "It's a bit like having more loft insulation in your house."

 Give yourself a check-up with a general blood profile, now available in Patient Access

-The answer to the thermal disparity between men and women is most probably rooted in evolution, says Dr Sarah Jarvis, clinical director of Patient.info.
+The answer to the thermal difference between men and women is most probably rooted in evolution, says Dr Sarah Jarvis, GP and clinical consultant for Patient.info.

 "That meant men needed highly evolved ways of avoiding overheating, which is where sweating comes in.
 Men were doing more exercise, which helped keep them warm.
 Women were also smaller, meaning they had a higher surface area-to-volume ratio - and the surface of your body is where you lose heat from."

 As with most things, however, there are exceptions to the rule.
-For instance, a man who has suffered a non-freezing cold injury (prolonged exposure to wet conditions just above freezing - the classic conditions to lead to trench foot) is likely to feel the cold as much as a woman - perhaps even more so.
+For instance, a man who has suffered a non-freezing cold injury - extended exposure to wet conditions just above freezing - is likely to feel the cold as much as a woman, perhaps even more so.
 On the other hand, a women experiencing the menopause is likely to report hot flushing, even in a cool environment.

-Furthermore, if a man and a woman were matched together, of the same height, weight and amount of subcutaneous fat, "many of the differences in the ability to thermo-regulate disappear," says Tipton.
+Furthermore, if a man and a woman were matched together, of the same height, weight and amount of fat stored beneath their skin, "many of the differences in the ability to regulate body temperature disappear," says Tipton.
 Of course, genetic variation dictates that this is rare.